 Sao Jose Do Rio Preto Sao Paulo, Brazil Travel Guide

-São José do Rio Preto’'s public transport network consists solely of a city bus network; there is no metro or tram system within the city.
+São José do Rio Preto’'s the network of public transport consists solely of a city bus network; there's no metro or tram system within the city.
 Several companies operate the bus network under the city's urban transport agency.

-The Central Bus Terminal (Terminal Urbano), located in the city center, serves as a major interchange point for many bus lines.
+The Central Bus Terminal (Terminal Urbano), located in the city center, functions as a key interchange point for many bus services.
 Routes cover most urban areas, connecting various neighborhoods and points of interest.

 The "Cartão Grande Rio" functions as the main electronic fare payment system.